National Botanic Gardens

-The history of the cemetery is told in wonderful, award-winning detail in the museum , which tells the social and political story of Ireland through the lives of the people known and unknown that are buried in the cemetery.
-The City of the Dead covers the burial practice and religious beliefs of the roughly 1.5m people whose final resting place is here, while the Milestone Gallery features a 10m-long digitally interactive timeline outlining the lives and links of the cemetery's most famous residents.
+The history of the cemetery is told in wonderful, award-winning detail in the museum , which tells the social and political story of Ireland through the lives of the people, known and unknown, buried in the cemetery.
+The City of the Dead covers the burial practice and religious beliefs of the roughly 1½ million people whose final resting place this is, while the Milestone Gallery features a 10m-long digitally interactive timeline outlining the lives of the cemetery's most famous residents.

-The best way to visit the cemetery is to take one of the daily tours (11.30am, 12.30pm & 2.30pm) which will (ahem) bring to life the rich and important stories of those buried in what is jokingly referred to by Dubs as 'Croak Park'.
+The best way to visit the cemetery is to take one of the daily tours (11.30am and 2.30pm year-round, also 1pm June to August) that will (ahem) bring to life the rich and important stories of those buried in what is jokingly referred to by Dubs as 'Croak Park'.